Upload a video

 When checked everyone in your organization can see the video and is able to add it to their groups and channels.
 This in effect makes your video available for viewing companywide.
 To be able to add a video to a companywide channel this check box must be checked.

 When not checked your video will only be viewable by those people and groups you've made viewers.

 Use the Shared with drop down to narrow your search scope and pick who you want to share your video with.

-My groups - search scope to add your video to a group that you can contribute to.
+Groups - search scope to add your video to a group that you can contribute to.

 Channels - search scope to add your video to a channel directly, including companywide channels.